tamarin-prover/tamarin-prover/manual/src/003_example.md

 applying `fst` to the pair and then using the equation `fst(<x.1, x.2>) = x.1`.
 The precise difference between `!KD( )` and `!KU( )` facts is not important for now, and will be explained below.
-As a first approximation, both represent they intruder's knowledge and are only used to make the tool's reasoning more efficient.
+As a first approximation, both represent they intruder's knowledge and the distinction is only used to make the tool's reasoning more efficient.

 Now click on *Multiset rewriting rules* on the left.